Sodium channel: Biological function

+Role in pathology

+Mutations to NALCN lead to severe disruptions to respiratory rhythm in mice and altered circadian locomotion in flies.
+Mutations to NALCN have also been linked to multiple severe developmental disorders and cervical dystonia.
+Schizophrenia and bipolar disorder are also linked to mutations to NALCN.

 pH modulation

 Changes in blood and tissue pH accompany physiological and pathophysiological conditions such as exercise, cardiac ischemia, ischemic stroke, and cocaine ingestion.
 These conditions are known to trigger the symptoms of electrical diseases in patients carrying sodium channel mutations.
 Protons cause a diverse set of changes to sodium channel gating, which generally lead to decreases in the amplitude of the transient sodium current and increases in the fraction of non-inactivating channels that pass persistent currents.
-These effects are shared with disease-causing mutants in neuronal, skeletal muscle, and cardiac tissue and may be compounded in mutants that impart greater proton sensitivity to sodium channels, suggesting a role of protons in triggering acute symptoms of electrical disease.
+These effects are shared with disease-causing mutants in neuronal, skeletal muscle, and cardiac tissue.
+And they may be compounded in mutants that impart greater proton sensitivity to sodium channels, suggesting a role of protons in triggering acute symptoms of electrical disease.

 Molecular mechanisms of proton block

 Single channel data from cardiomyocytes have shown that protons can decrease the conductance of individual sodium channels.
 The sodium channel selectivity filter is composed of a single residue in each of the four pore-loops of the four functional domains.
 These four residues are known as the DEKA motif.
 The permeation rate of sodium through the sodium channel is determined by a four carboxylate residues, the EEDD motif, which make up the outer charged ring.
 The protonation of these carboxylates is one of the main drivers of proton block in sodium channels, although there are other residues that also contribute to pH sensitivity.
 One such residue is C373 in the cardiac sodium channel which makes it the most pH-sensitive sodium channel among the sodium channels that have been studied to date.